 Lorraine joined Watsi on November 10th, 2014.
 Seven years ago, Lorraine joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Lorraine's most recent donation traveled 8,500 miles to support Monicah, a widowed mom-of-six from Kenya, to fund treatment for cervical cancer.
+Lorraine's most recent donation traveled 8,800 miles to support Poeun, a loving grandfather from Cambodia, to fund ear surgery so he can communicate more easily.

 Lorraine has funded healthcare for 89 patients in 13 countries.